POchta1/TAK2/replit.md

 ## Overview

-This is a modern, professional tutoring website built for private mathematics tutors.
+This is a modern, professional tutoring website built for private Russian language tutors.
 The application is designed as a business card/landing page that showcases the tutor's services, qualifications, and allows potential students to contact and book trial lessons.
-The website features a clean, educational design inspired by successful learning platforms like Coursera and Khan Academy.
+The website features a clean, educational design with a darker blue color scheme and Russian language-specific content.

 ## System Architecture